thehalvo/homeostasis/docs/clojure_integration.md

 # Clojure Integration for Homeostasis

 This document describes the Clojure language integration for the Homeostasis self-healing system.
-The integration provides comprehensive error analysis and automatic fix generation for Clojure applications.
+The integration provides error analysis and automatic fix generation for Clojure applications.

 ## Overview